Home > Information For Parents > Frequently Asked Questions

 Wednesday : 7.30am - 1.15pm

-All students are expected to report to the hall daily by 7.25am.
+All students are expected to report daily by 7.25am.
 Assembly will begin promptly at 7.30am and students who are not with their class for assembly at 7.30am will be considered late.
 Please refer to School Information for full details.

 (Due to the current COVID-19 situation, students no longer assemble in the hall but proceed directly to their classrooms upon arrival.)